WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 If you are used to driving on the right-hand side, you may want to opt to hire an automatic car so you don’t have to think about changing gears and braking whilst turning!

-Be-lavie Tip: Check with your car hire company which credit cards they accept and that your limit on the card is enough to cover the excess charges.
+Check with your car hire company which credit cards they accept and that your limit on the card is enough to cover the excess charges.
 It’s a good idea to let your bank know you’ll be using your cards abroad.

-#No. 20.
-Check The Pressure Of Your Tyres Regularly
+#No. 18.
+Check Tyre Pressure Regularly

 For driving long distances on gravel roads, your tyre pressure should be between 1.8-2.0 kpa however that is less than the 2.4 kpa recommended for high-speed paved roads.